Canker Sores: 7 Common Causes, How to Treat & Home Remedies

 When several people within the same family often experience canker sores, genetic predisposition may play a role in their appearance.

-What to do: There is no way to control genetic factors, but there are ways of decreasing your risk for these mouth sores.
+How to treat: There is no way to control genetic factors, but there are ways of decreasing your risk for these mouth sores.
 Consider avoiding eating citrus fruits like pineapples often, as well as spicy foods, as these can irritate the oral mucosa and cause canker sores to appear.

 4. Biting your tongue or cheek